Skip to content

 Because he was way more than just a cute little baby in a nativity scene!

-Make it your goal to observe Advent like a Christian this season!
+Make it Your Goal: Observe Advent like a Christian This Season!

 Don’t relegate Jesus to a measly ten-percent slice of a chaotic, glazed-over holiday pie.
 Keep him at the center of your focus, and all other elements of the holiday season will have more purpose.